fullstorydev/ios-shoppe-demo/README.md

 ## Privacy

+For more info on how we inssure privacy is inforced on mobile, checkout this bionic blog on [Private by Default](https://bionic.fullstory.com/private-by-default-mobile-analytics/) by one of our Directors of Engineering at FullStory.

 - We for the hardcoded values that represent the privacy settings we have an example of more enum utilization [here](https://github.com/fullstorydev/ios-shoppe-demo/blob/c534166901d71f0dace44f85aee053242dd25caf/swift/ios-shoppe-demo/ServiceManagers/FullStoryManager.swift#L32).

 ```swift